 Explain what being a Talent Development Coach involves…

-Building a localised pathway and support structure to support the development of young players and raise the quantity and quality of players entering the England pathway.
-The overall objective is for England to be more successful on the international stage.
+It is about building a localised pathway and support structure to support the development of young players and raise the quantity and quality of players entering the England pathway.
+The overall objective within Table Tennis England is for England to be more successful on the international stage.
 The pathway locally involves opportunities for young people to receive significant coaching and competition support.

-The job can be very full on and can involve meetings with partners in the morning or admin work and then school based sessions in the afternoon followed by Talent Development Centre sessions in the evening.
+The job as a talent development coach can be very full on and can involve meetings with partners in the morning or admin work and then school based sessions in the afternoon followed by Talent Development Centre sessions in the evening.